Restore Lilac Way

 FEATURE Using words and images to help a cause

-Keen writing and dramatic photos stress the importance of saving one of only two 1939 beehive-shaped fireplaces left in the U.S. Built as one of FDR’s Works Progress Administration (WPA) projects, it created work for unemployed Minnesotans during the Great Depression.
+Keen writing and dramatic photos stress the importance of saving one of only two 1939 beehive-shaped fireplaces left in the U.S. Combined with a growing Facebook page, efforts are coming together to save this piece of history.

 FEATURE Continuing a strong Lilac Way brand in signage